 Travel Coaches — Greetings!
-First and foremost, thank you for participating in the 20th Annual David Manlove Memorial Tournament!
-We are excited to host more than 50 teams for nearly 65 games on one memorable and wonderful day of baseball and softball.
+First and foremost, thank you for participating in the 21st Annual David Manlove Memorial Tournament!
+We are excited to host 59 teams for 70 games on one memorable and wonderful day of baseball and softball.
 Please find below 12 important tidbits of information, resources and details about forms to be submitted.
 Please review the content carefully and reference the links provided.

 ONE STOP SHOP FOR ALL YOUR GAME-DAY INFORMATION | You can download everything you need for this tournament, including a complete list of participating teams on our official David Manlove Memorial Tournament web page.